Sit n Go Advanced Strategy: Blind Steals in the SNG Middle Stage

 Loose and Aggressive Table

 Were the players loose and aggressive with lots of big swings in stack size?
 In that case, playing a slightly more cautious game and waiting for a big chance might be best.
 This table is loosened up, and a steal play with weak cards is more likely to get called or re-raised.
 Don’t let your stack get below about 7 or 8 big blinds, though, or you will be too weak to play later on.
-If the table was crazy early, and you’re down to four or five players at this point, you might happily accept a third place in this one and move on.
+If the table played out wildly in the early stages and you’re now down to four or five players, securing a third-place finish might represent a reasonable result in this situation.

 Passive Table

 If the table was very passive in the early stages, you might see as many as eight players still in at this stage, with most stacks about the same size.
-Once the blinds increase enough where the blinds are between one eighth to one tenth of the average stack, steal moves become necessary, and at this tight table, might be very easy as well.
+Once the blinds reach a point where they represent around one eighth to one tenth of the average stack, blind steals can become an important tactical option — and at a tighter table, they may be more likely to succeed.

 Steal Mechanics